 Our stance is that it may not be in the best interest of every cat to be an outdoor kitty due to all the health and safety risks they face in a busy urban setting such as London.
-We have seen cats who have had terrible run-ins with foxes, cars, and even malicious humans, and we always consider the wellbeing of the cat as a priority.
-Unless a cat has a good reason to be outdoors, and a safe garden or outdoor space in which to do that, lots of evidence shows that cats can live healthy, full lives indoors and that this can potentially even increase their longevity.
+We have seen cats who have had terrible run-ins with foxes, cars, and even malicious humans and we always consider the wellbeing of the cat as a priority.
+Unless a cat has a good reason to be outdoors, and a safe garden or outdoor space in which to do so, then we advise against it.
+There is lots of evidence that shows cats can live healthy, full lives indoors and that this can potentially even increase their longevity.
 We do get certain kitties who are accustomed to going outdoors, and in these cases we will find them an adopter who can safely offer them this option.

 Do kitties get FiV / FeLV tested?

 We have started testing adult cats for FIV/FeLV at the time of neutering.
 If you have a specific concern or want to ensure that a kitty was tested, please let us know about this during the adoption process.